SpaceX Readies For Key Test Of Capsule Built To Carry Astronauts Into Space

 That piloted flight test could happen as soon as July.

-Another company that's collaborating with NASA, Boeing, is also working toward the first flight of its new astronaut ride.
+Boeing, another company that's collaborating with NASA, is also working toward the first flight of its new astronaut ride.
 It's called the Starliner, and an uncrewed flight test is expected no earlier than April.